How to write a “useful” online mattress review AND how to use a mattress review

 - I suffer from fibromyalgia and wanted a very cushiony mattress – the one I choose allows me to sleep pain free.

+3. Write about what’s NOT happening.
 When we shop for a new mattress, it’s usually to solve a problem.
 But after a few months of sleeping on a new mattress, we may have forgotten about our original complaints if the mattress is doing its job.

 - Was tossing and turning your complaint?
 If you’re sleeping through the night, include what you to believe the reason.
 Maybe it’s better temperature regulation or lack of back pain throughout the night.